lukaszbudnik/migrator/README.md

 slackWebHook: https://hooks.slack.com/services/TTT/BBB/XXX
 ```

 Migrator will scan all directories under `baseDir` directory.
 Migrations listed under `singleSchemas` directories will be applied once.
-Migrations listed under `tenantSchemas` directories will be applied for all tenants fetched using `tenantSelectSql`.
+Migrations listed under `tenantSchemas` directories will be applied for all tenants fetched using `tenantSelectSQL`.

 SQL migrations in both `singleSchemas` and `tenantsSchemas` can use `{schema}` placeholder which will be automatically replaced by migrator with a current schema.
 For example: